-- (1) to the asset representations reviewer, the fees, expenses and indemnities due, up to a maximum of \$200,000 per year; - (2) to pay servicing fees to the servicer (if New Holland Credit Company, LLC or an affiliate of New Holland Credit Company, LLC is no longer the servicer); - (3) to pay administration fees; - (4) to pay accrued and unpaid interest on the Class A Notes; - (5) to make principal payments on the Class A Notes equal to the excess of (x) the outstanding principal balance of the Class A Notes over (y) the aggregate contract value of the receivables at the beginning of the current collection period less the aggregate write down amount as of the last day of the preceding collection period as described under "Description of the Notes-Payments of Principal", provided, that, on the final maturity date for each subclass of Class A Notes, the amount payable pursuant to this clause (5) will at least equal the amount necessary to repay the outstanding amount of that subclass of Class A Notes; - (6) to pay accrued and unpaid interest on the Class B Notes; - to make principal payments on the Class A Notes and the Class B Notes in an amount equal to the excess of (x) the outstanding principal balances of the Class A Notes and Class B Notes over (y) the aggregate contract value of the receivables at the beginning of the current collection period (less the aggregate write down amount as of the last day of the preceding collection period) less the amount of the excess, if any, of the aggregate contract value of the receivables at the beginning of the prior collection period over the outstanding principal balances of the notes as of, and after giving effect to the distributions on, the previous payment date, as described under "Description of the Notes-Payments of Principal," provided, that, on the final maturity date for the Class B Notes, the amount payable pursuant to this clause (7) will at least equal the amount necessary to repay the outstanding amount of the Class B
+- (1) to the asset representations reviewer, the fees, expenses and indemnities due, up to a maximum of \$200,000 per year; - (2) to pay servicing fees; - (3) to pay administration fees; - (4) to pay accrued and unpaid interest on the Class A Notes; - (5) to make principal payments on the Class A Notes equal to the excess of (x) the outstanding principal balance of the Class A Notes over (y) the aggregate contract value of the receivables at the beginning of the current collection period less the aggregate write down amount as of the last day of the preceding collection period as described under "Description of the Notes-Payments of Principal", provided, that, on the final maturity date for each subclass of Class A Notes, the amount payable pursuant to this clause (5) will at least equal the amount necessary to repay the outstanding amount of that subclass of Class A Notes; - (6) to pay accrued and unpaid interest on the Class B Notes; - (7) to make principal payments on the Class A Notes and the Class B Notes in an amount equal to the excess of (x) the outstanding principal balances of the Class A Notes and Class B Notes over (v) the aggregate contract value of the receivables at the beginning of the current collection period (less the aggregate write down amount as of the last day of the preceding collection period) less the amount of the excess, if any, of the aggregate contract value of the receivables at the beginning of the prior collection period over the outstanding principal balances of the notes as of, and after giving effect to the distributions on, the previous payment date, as described under "Description of the Notes-Payments of Principal," provided, that, on the final maturity date for the Class B Notes, the amount payable pursuant to this clause (7) will at least equal the amount necessary to repay the outstanding amount of the Class B Notes.
+The amount payable pursuant to this clause (7) will be reduced by the amount of payments of principal to be made pursuant to clause (5) above; - (8) to the spread account, to the extent necessary to maintain a specified minimum balance;

-- Notes.
-The amount payable pursuant to this clause (7) will be reduced by the amount of payments of principal to be made pursuant to clause (5) above; - (8) to the spread account, to the extent necessary to maintain a specified minimum balance; - (9) to pay servicing fees to the servicer (if New Holland Credit Company, LLC or an affiliate of New Holland Credit Company, LLC is the servicer); - (10) to make principal payments on the Class A-1 Notes in an amount equal to the lesser of (a) the amounts remaining after giving effect to the preceding clauses (1) through (9) and (b) the outstanding principal balance of the Class A-1 Notes as of the end of the preceding payment date minus the amount of payments of principal on the Class A-1 Notes to be made pursuant to clause (5) and clause (7) above on that payment date; - (11) to the asset representations reviewer all fees, expenses and indemnities due to the extent not paid under clause (1); - (12) to cover reimbursable expenses of the servicer; and - (13) the remaining balance, if any, to the certificateholders, which will initially be us.
+- (9) to make principal payments on the Class A-1 Notes in an amount equal to the lesser of (a) the amounts remaining after giving effect to the preceding clauses (1) through (8) and (b) the outstanding principal balance of the Class A-1 Notes as of the end of the preceding payment date minus the amount of payments of principal on the Class A-1 Notes to be made pursuant to clause (5) and clause (7) above on that payment date; - (10) to the asset representations reviewer all fees, expenses and indemnities due to the extent not paid under clause (1); - (11) to cover reimbursable expenses of the servicer; and - (12) the remaining balance, if any, to the certificateholders, which will initially be us.